Adding & Updating Pages | Yext Hitchhikers Platform

 {{> templates/universal/script/navigation }}

 Below that, you’ll see the markup associated with each of these components to describe where these should go in HTML.
-For example,
+The components are listed in order of how they appear on the page.
+Therefore, in this code block, the search bar is located above the navigation, which is then above the spellcheck, and so on.

 <div class="Answers-navWrapper">